Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 The Goodyear House, NoDa

-At The Goodyear House, you can enjoy locally sourced comfort food with an international flair at picnic table under twinkle lights and the branches of a hundred-year-old holly tree.
+At The Goodyear House, you can enjoy locally sourced comfort food with an international flair (whether for lunch, dinner or check out their brunch menu!) at a picnic table under twinkle lights and the branches of a hundred-year-old holly tree.

 While casual and comfortable (and dog friendly!) the design is detailed, beautiful and thoughtful, making it feel like you’re relaxing in a friend’s backyard, which nails their goal of being “NoDa’s neighborhood gathering place built on a shared history of community and kinship.”